shiwangaryan/Second-Brain/README.md

 </br>
 <h2>🧐 Features</h2>
 </br>
-Here're some of the project's best features:
+Here are some of the project's best features:

-*  <b><i>Revisit their cherished memory</i></b> to jog their memory and stimulate brain helping in slowing down the effects of dementia
+*  <b><i>Revisit cherished memory</i></b> to jog their memory and stimulate brain, helping in slowing down the effects of dementia.
-*   <b><i>Track your daily routine</b></i>, appointments meetups and medication all in one place.
+*   <b><i>Track your daily routine</b></i>, appointments meetups, and medication all in one place.
-*   <b><i>Add new memories</b></i> with feature of writing about it adding photos & voice notes to reassure themself and hence making them remember meeting and events close to their hearts
+*   <b><i>Add new memories</b></i> with feature of writing about it, adding photos, and voice notes to reassure themself.
+Hence making them remember meetings and events close to their hearts.
-*   <b><i>Listening to music</b></i> for tackling the uncontrolled emotions and mood swings that happens in dementia by ensuring a section for each mood
+*   <b><i>Listening to music</b></i> for tackling the uncontrolled emotions and mood swings that occur in dementia by providing a section for each mood.
-*   While Golden Oldies jog their memory helping in remembering music of their times to stimulate brain, Calm Melodies help them to feel calm & at last Toe Tapping Beats to stimulate brain with simultaneously making brain muscles connection stronger
+*   Golden Oldies jog their memory, helping to remember music of their times and stimulating the brain, Calm Melodies help them to feel calm & at last Toe Tapping Beats to stimulate brain with simultaneously making brain muscles connection stronger/
-*   At last a <b><i>chatbot- Serenity</b></i> to help them in any situation that may arise and providing them with someone to help them get through it.
+*   At last, a <b><i>chatbot- Serenity</b></i> to help them in any situation that may arise and providing them with someone to help them get through it.
 </br>
 <h2>🛠️ Installation Steps:</h2>
 </br>